davidrbourke/DVA-C02/EC2.md

   - Reserve capacity in a specific AZ for any duration.
   - You have access to it whenever you need it.
 - Reservation period: None - you can cancel at any time
-- Cost: No discsounts, charged at On-Demand pricing whether you are using the instance or not.
+- Cost: No discounts, charged at On-Demand pricing whether you are using the instance or not.
   - Combine with Regional Reserved Instances and Savings Plans to benefit from discounts.

 ## Analogy of Hotels reservation